 That’s all there is to it.
 There’s really only one way to get the job done, and going around official channels to effect service is a surefire path to disaster..

-Egypt’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Egypt’s declarations and Central Authority information can be found here.